pyglfw/pyglfw/README.rst

    or from python 3).
  - Raising exceptions in case of errors.
- - Eliminates need to use of ctypes structures and callback prototypes.
+ - Eliminates need to use of ctypes structures and ctypes-based callback prototypes.
- - Holds references for set to callback functions.
+ - Holds references for set to callback functions, so there is no need to hold them outside.
- - Provide pythonic types for callbacks.
+ - Provide pythonic types for callback functions.

 and following functionality is restricted: